Made in Berlin

 2. Made in Berlin: Flower power

-In 1908 Berlin florist Max Hübner, who ran a flower shop at Prinzenstraße in Berlin Kreuzberg. he had the interesting idea that in the future, rather than sending flowers as gifts, they would be sent to professional flower shops.
-Who would then create the bouquets on-site.
+In 1908, Berlin florist Max Hübner, who ran a flower shop at Prinzenstraße in Berlin Kreuzberg.
+He had the interesting idea that in the future, rather than sending out flowers as gifts, only the orders would be sent to professional flower shops, who would then create the bouquets on-site.
 Fleurop was born.
 As chairman of the Association of German Flower Shop Owners, he was able to immediately convince 98 of his colleagues of the idea.
 At that time, orders were sent via telegram.
 Today, customers place and pay for their orders online.
 Fleurop now has more than 50,000 partners in 150 countries, and those numbers are only increasing.
 Every eight seconds, a Fleurop gift is given.

 The Berlin composer and conductor of German military music, Wilhelm Wieprecht, and the royal instrument maker, Johann Friedrich Moritz, along with his son, Carl, developed not only the so-called “Berliner Pumpen” valves (for wind instruments), but also a completely new instrument: the tuba.
 The tuba is a 4 to 6-meter long metal tube with several valves.
 Thanks to its improved sound and precise intonation, the tuba replaced the serpent, a historical brass instrument, in orchestras.
 In 1835, Wilhelm Wieprecht and Carl Moritz registered a patent for the F tuba with five valves.
 The tuba is still a part of every opera and symphony orchestra today.